dsfleck/fsm-agentic-bootcamp-lunch-learn/README.md

 ### Instructions

 1.)
-Login to the link provided in your email with your credentials 2.)
-Open the Hands-on Lab instructions [InsuranceAgent-Agentic-AI-Bootcamp-1.pdf](./InsuranceAgent-Agentic-AI-Bootcamp-1.pdf) and complete the lab
+Login to the link provided in your email with your credentials <br>

+2.)
+Open the Hands-on Lab instructions [InsuranceAgent-Agentic-AI-Bootcamp-1.pdf](./InsuranceAgent-Agentic-AI-Bootcamp-1.pdf) and complete the lab <br>
-* The OpenAPI spec referenced in the lab is located here : [insurance.yaml](./insurance.yaml) 3.)
-When you have completed the lab think about and be prepared to discuss the manual processes within your role or organization where you could leverage Agentic AI
+* The OpenAPI spec referenced in the lab is located here : [insurance.yaml](./insurance.yaml) <br>

+3.)
+When you have completed the lab think about and be prepared to discuss the manual processes within your role or organization where you could leverage Agentic AI <br>